rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenAndWhiteBeanChili.rst

 1. Add butter and oil to a large skillet placed over medium-high heat.
-Once hot, add chicken, season well with salt and pepper, and once browned all over, add onion, garlic, jalapeño, banana peppers, cumin, oregano and coriander and cook for three to four minutes or until onions and pepper have softened.
+Once hot, add chicken, season well with salt and pepper, and once browned all over, add onion, garlic, jalapeno, banana peppers, cumin, oregano and coriander and cook for three to four minutes or until onions and pepper have softened.
 2. Transfer chicken mixture, beans, canned chillies, and chicken broth to a